 Jim Bierma is the Project Director for the University of Minnesota’s Ramp-Up to Readiness™ Program, a part-time professor, and a counselor/tutor at homeless shelters.
 He has been an elementary, junior high, and high school counselor.
 Jim has written 80 articles and 310 school counseling lessons.
 He was the 2008/09 American School Counselor Association (ASCA) President, is on the National College Board Advisory Council, was a co-writer for the National Board of Professional Teaching Standards (NBPTS) School Counselor Standards, and was a member of three school counseling teams that implemented the ASCA National Model and produced positive systemic change.
 Mr. Bierma holds a B.S. in Education and Computer Science and a Master’s of Science in Counseling from Drake University.
 Currently, he is completing his doctorate in education at the University of Minnesota.
-Jim is the author of most of the lessons contained in the Ramp-Up to Readiness™ curriculum.
-Jim played a key role in the development of Ramp-Up to Readiness™, including writing lessons.”
+Jim played a key role in the development of Ramp-Up to Readiness™, including writing lessons.

-Katie Pekel is the Principal-in-Residence in the College Readiness Consortium working directly with the administrators, leadership teams, counselors and teachers in the 40+ schools implementing Ramp-Up to Readiness™.
-In addition she supports the Minnesota Principal’s Academy and is working with the Consortium and the department of Organizational Leadership and Policy Development within the College of Education and Human Development as the University takes the next steps in the development of an executive leadership program for school principals.
+Katie Pekel is the Principal in Residence in the College Readiness Consortium working directly with the administrators, leadership teams, counselors and teachers in the 40+ schools implementing Ramp-Up to Readiness™.
+In addition she leads the Minnesota Principals Academy for the department of Organizational Leadership and Policy Development in its new executive leadership program for school principals.
 Katie has served at all levels of K-12 education first as a high school English Teacher, an elementary principal and most recently as a middle school principal for the past six years at Ellis Middle School in Austin, MN, a Ramp-Up to Readiness™ pilot school.
 As a building principal, Katie’s areas of focus were secondary literacy instruction, college readiness and grading and reporting.
-Katie holds a BA in English Education; a Master’s in Educational Leadership, completed her principal licensure coursework at the University of Minnesota, and is completing her doctorate in education at the University of Minnesota.
+Katie holds a BA in English Education; a Master's in Educational Leadership, has completed her principal licensure coursework at the University of Minnesota, and has completed her doctorate in education at the University of Minnesota.